Kreutz sungrazer: Great Comet of 1106 AD

 The Great Comet of 1106 AD was a gigantic comet noticed by observers from all over the world.
-On 2 February 1106 AD, a star was reported to have appeared next to the sun, about a degree from it.
+On 2 February 1106 AD, a star was reported to have appeared next to the Sun, about a degree from it.
 It seems to have diminished in brightness after this apparition, with a rather faint, unremarkable nucleus after perihelion, but its tail grew enormously and on February 7 Japanese observers said the extremely bright white tail stretched about 100 degrees across the night sky, which was also reported to have been branching into multiple tails.
 On February 9, it dimmed slightly, but its tail was still exceedingly bright, measuring 60 degrees long and 3 degrees across.
 The entire naked-eye duration of the giant comet has been recorded to be anywhere from 15 to 70 days in European texts, though.
 Recent evaluations, as well as observations of the comet splitting into multiple pieces after perihelion, have suggested that this comet was the progenitor of an entire subgroup of Kreutz sungrazers, including the extremely bright sungrazers of 1882, 1843 and 1965.
-Observations also suggest that the larger fragment of the Great Comet of 371 BC, which was observed splitting into two pieces, later returned as the Great Comet of 1106 AD.
+Observations also suggest that the larger fragment of the Great Comet of 371 BC later returned as the Great Comet of 1106 AD.

 Great Comet of 1843

-The Great Comet of 1843 was first noticed in early February of that year, just over three weeks before its perihelion passage.
+The Great Comet of 1843 was first noticed in early February of that year, just over three weeks before its perihelion passage when it passed about 830,000 km from the surface of the Sun.
 By February 27 it was easily visible in the daytime sky, and observers described seeing a tail 2–3° long stretching away from the Sun before being lost in the glare of the sky.
 After its perihelion passage, it reappeared in the morning sky, and developed an extremely long tail.
 It extended about 45° across the sky on March 11 and was more than 2° wide; the tail was calculated to be more than 300 million kilometers (2 AU) long.
 This held the record for the longest measured cometary tail until 2000, when Comet Hyakutake's tail was found to stretch to some 550 million kilometers in length.
 The maximum apparent magnitude attained by this comet was −10.
 (The Earth–Sun distance—1 AU—is only 150 million kilometers.)

 The comet was very prominent throughout early March, before fading away to almost below naked eye visibility by the beginning of April.
 It was last detected on April 20.
 This comet apparently made a substantial impression on the public, inspiring in some a fear that judgement day was imminent.